EXYZED/AerodynamicalCollective/_posts/2019-07-11-Site-Donations.md

 We breathe it everyday, we need it to live, yet we really hate it when it comes to the complexity of the interaction between cars, aircraft, buildings, and human nature itself.

+Rather than understanding lift itself we can familiarise with the important concepts that surround it, because they are just as important.

-I created AC so that anyone else who has shares a similar curiousness in the field can help themselves to information.
+I created AC so that anyone else who has shares a similar curiousness in the field can help themselves to information -

 ## How you can help: